microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 - http://localhost:5000/webchat.js (also `webchat-es5.js` and `webchat-minimal.js`)
 - `packages/bundle/dist/webchat*.js`

-# Playing the build
+# Playing with the build

-There are few ways you can play the build:
+There are few ways you can play with the build:

 - Playing with playground
    - `cd packages/playground`